Wednesday, July 25, 2012

 Jewish people who through their wanderings, their toil, their slavery, their faithfulness, their suffering, and their prayers brought forth these blessings to the world.
 And the greatest blessing was Messiah Himself.

+Once it was time to cross the Jordan, Joshua reminded these tribes of their responsiblity to their brothers.
 In Joshua 1:14 & 15 he says: "You are to help your brothers until the Lord gives them rest, as he has done for you, and until they too have taken possession of the land that the Lord your God is giving them.
 After that, you may go back and occupy your own land, which Moses the servant of the Lord gave you east of the Jordan toward the sunrise.”

 How can any of us who have entered into our inheritance rest and be content while our Israelite brothers have not yet entered the Promised Land with us?
 Rav Shaul said he had great sorrow and unceasing anguish in his heart over the Jewish people and their need to know their Messiah.
 He was burdened with the Lord's burden.
 He was expressing what the Ruach inside of him felt.